Economic impact of the COVID-19 pandemic: Japan

 Former Prime Minister Shinzō Abe has said that "the new coronavirus is having a major impact on tourism, the economy and our society as a whole".
 Face masks have sold out across the nation and stocks of face masks are depleted within a day of new arrivals.
 There has been pressure placed on the healthcare system as demands for medical checkups increase.
 Chinese people have reported increasing discrimination.
 The health minister has pointed out that the situation has not reached a point where mass gatherings must be called off 1 February 2020.

 Aviation, retail and tourism sectors have reported decreased sales and some manufactures have complained about disruption to Chinese factories, logistics and supply chains.
 Prime Minister Abe has considered using emergency funds to mitigate the outbreak's impact on tourism, of which Chinese nationals account for 40%.
 S&P Global noted that the worst hit shares were from companies spanning travel, cosmetics and retail sectors which are most exposed to Chinese tourism.
 Nintendo announced that they would delay shipment of the Nintendo Switch, which is manufactured in China, to Japan.

-The outbreak itself has been a concern for the 2020 Summer Olympics which is scheduled to take place in Tokyo starting at the end of July.
-The national government has thus been taking extra precautions to help minimise the outbreak's impact.
-The Tokyo organising committee and the International Olympic Committee have been monitoring the outbreak's impact in Japan.
+The outbreak itself was a concern for the 2020 Summer Olympics which was scheduled to take place in Tokyo starting at the end of July.
+The national government thus took extra precautions to help minimise the outbreak's impact.

-On 27 February 2020, Prime Minister Shinzo Abe requested that all Japanese elementary, junior high, and high schools close until late March, the end of the school year, to help contain the virus.
-Schools will only reopen for the next term after spring break in early April and the nationwide closures will affect 13 million students.
+On 27 February 2020, Prime Minister Shinzo Abe requested that all Japanese schools close until late March, the end of the school year, to help contain the virus.